GuloHui/csst-ifs-elfo/docs/source/Usage.rst

   from csst_ifs_elfo import process_i_refit
   from csst_ifs_elfo import process_j_refit

 The fitting of the IFS data is performed using the two imported functions.
 In the following, we take ``process_i_refit`` as an example, which fits all spectra using the fitting results of adjacent rows.
-For a detailed description of the fitting strategy, see the :ref:`workflow` section below.
+For a detailed description of the fitting strategy, see the :ref:`workflow` section below, where we explain how ELFO's ``process_i_refit`` function specifically fits the IFS data.